Zahra-Azadi/portfolio/README.md

 # portfolio

-here there are sample projects I have done
+here there are sample projects I have done:

+for full project cntaning  Data wrangling and EDA and modeling for prediction of salary -----> salary_estimator_FULL_PROJECT

 for EDA  and Creating Maps and Visualizing Geospatial Data with python ----> us eda